Table of contents

 At $29 per user per month, its basic plan can only be accessed by 10 users.
 However, there are no such user limits when you upgrade to other plans.

 Gorgias is a customer service platform that’s specifically designed for ecommerce merchants and built to support all the tools in their stack.
 If you’re using Shopify, you can make changes to a customer’s order (like canceling it or issuing refunds) without leaving the Gorgias platform.
 Zendesk doesn’t offer the same convenience.
 Its Shopify integrations only allow you to respond to customer queries.
+Collaborating with a Shopify web design agency can enhance the overall user experience without disrupting existing workflows.

 You’ll need to wait a bit for a direct WooCommerce integration.
 While you can still use Gorgias on WooCommerce to reply to support queries across socials, email, and chat, it doesn’t allow you to make order modifications (yet).